LinkfandosVF/cryptidcrush-fr/README.md

 (ça aide beaucoup!)

 [Discord du jeu](https://discord.com/invite/cryptidcrush)

 Thanks to Mike for allowing me to mess with files and not smashing my head against a wall for discovering spoilers i wasn't supposed to see :3

+And thanks the whole dev team for making this master piece of a game.
+It's awesome.
+Thank y'all a lot!! ❤️